yokeshezumalai/BlockChain/README.md

 # BlockChain
-BitCoin Market prices application:  Simple app to fetch Bitcoin market prices using "https://api.blockchain.info" and show that in graphical format.
+BitCoin Market prices application:  Simple app to fetch Bitcoin market prices using [BlockChain API](https://www.blockchain.com/charts) and show that in graphical format.

 Developed using MVVM Architecture on Kotlin.